15-Min Shrimp Udon Stir-Fry Recipe

 • Don’t overcook the noodles: Boil just until separated, then rinse in cold water for that signature springy texture.

-• No frozen udon?
-Substitute with ramen, rice noodles, or even spaghetti for a tasty twist.
+• Udon replacement: Substitute with wheat noodles, ramen, rice noodles, or even spaghetti for a tasty twist.

 • Keep the wok hot: High heat helps create wok hei, the smoky aroma that makes stir-fries irresistible.